This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Viral pneumonia is a lung infection caused by a virus.
 Many viruses can cause viral pneumonia, including influenza.
 You can get a viral infection by breathing in the virus or by touching something that has the virus on it.
 You can also develop viral pneumonia if a virus in your body travels to your lungs.
-Your risk for viral pneumonia is greater if you are older than 65 or younger than 5, are pregnant, or have a lung disease.
+Your risk for viral pneumonia is greater if you are older than 65, are pregnant, or have a lung disease.
 Your risk is also greater if you have a long-term medical condition such as heart failure, diabetes, or HIV/AIDS.

 WHILE YOU ARE HERE: